stevengonsalvez/apppop/docs/auth.md

 ---

 ## **4. Resend Email Verification (If Needed)**
-If a user hasn’t received a verification email, you can **manually resend it** via the Supabase API.
+If a user hasn't received a verification email, you can **manually resend it** via the Supabase API.

 ### **Using Supabase JavaScript API**
 ```javascript